The best places to save your money: Money market accounts, savings accounts and CDs

 A savings account is the most basic type of bank account designed for storing your savings.

-Typically, banks limit the number of withdrawals you can make from your savings account to six each statement period.
+Traditionally, banks were limited in the number of withdrawals that were permitted from savings accounts to six each statement period.
+Even after Regulation D was modified to eliminate this restriction, most banks still limit the number of withdrawals permitted.
 Going over the limit can result in a fee, emphasizing how the account is designed for longer-term storage of your money rather than frequent transactions.

 In exchange for letting the bank hold your money, the bank will pay interest on the balance of your savings account.
 Each statement, the bank will make an interest payment into your savings account, helping your balance grow.